Rise-Vision/risevision-documentation/user/user.md

 Management, previewing, and displaying Rise Vision content is supported on the last three stable desktop versions of Google Chrome.

-Rise Player is supported on the following Operating Systems
+Rise Player is supported on the following Operating Systems:

 - Windows 8.1
 - Ubuntu 14.04
 - Mac OS X 10.10